NASDAQ: TLRY

 Our Medical Cannabis Brands

 We were among the first companies to be permitted to cultivate and sell legal medical cannabis.
 To date, we have supplied high-quality medical cannabis products to patients in over 20 countries spanning five continents through our global subsidiaries, and through agreements with established pharmaceutical distributors.
 Tilray Medical is dedicated to transforming lives and fostering dignity for patients in need through safe and reliable access to a global portfolio of medical cannabis brands.
-In Canada, we supply medical cannabis to patients under the Tilray, Aphria, Broken Coast, Symbios, and Charlotte's WebTM brands.
-Outside of North America, we supply medical cannabis products to patients under the Tilray Medical, Broken Coast, Redecan, Good Supply, Tilray Craft and Navcora brands.
+In Canada, we supply medical cannabis to patients under the Tilray, Aphria, Broken Coast, and Symbios brands.
+Outside of North America, we supply medical cannabis products to patients under the Tilray Medical, Broken Coast, Redecan, Good Supply, ARX and Navcora brands.
 Tilray grew from being one of the first companies to become an approved licensed producer of medical cannabis in Canada to building among the first EU-GMP certified cannabis production facilities in Portugal and Germany.
 Today, Tilray Medical is one of the largest suppliers of medical cannabis to patients, physicians, hospitals, pharmacies, researchers and governments in countries spanning across five continents.
 Our medical cannabis brands consist of:

 •

-Tilray Medical® - The Tilray Medical brand was designed for prescribers and patients in the global medical market and is well-known for offering a wide range of consistent high-quality, pharmaceutical-grade medical cannabis and cannabinoid-based products.
+Tilray Medical - The Tilray Medical brand was designed for prescribers and patients in the global medical market and is well-known for offering a wide range of consistent high-quality, pharmaceutical-grade medical cannabis and cannabinoid-based products.
 We believe patients and prescribers choose the Tilray Medical brand because of the trust they have in our rigorous quality standards and our science-based approach to our medical-grade products.

 •

-Aphria®- Since 2014, the Aphria brand is a leading, trusted choice for Canadian patients seeking high quality pharmaceutical-grade medical cannabis.
+Aphria - Since 2014, the Aphria brand is a leading, trusted choice for Canadian patients seeking high quality pharmaceutical-grade medical cannabis.
 Today, the Aphria brand continues to be a leading brand in Canada.

 •

-Broken Coast® - Medical cannabis products under the Broken Coast brand are grown in small batches in single-strain rooms, with a commitment to product quality in order to meet our patient expectations around the world.
+Broken Coast - Medical cannabis products under the Broken Coast brand are grown in small batches in single-strain rooms, with a commitment to product quality in order to meet our patient expectations around the world.

 •

-Symbios® - Launched in 2021, Symbios was developed to provide Canadian patients with a broader spectrum of formats and unique cannabinoid ratios at a more approachable price point.
+Symbios - Launched in 2021, Symbios was developed to provide Canadian patients with a broader spectrum of formats and unique cannabinoid ratios at a more approachable price point.

 •